Wilder60/Wilder60/README.md

 ### Heyo, welcome to my Github! 👋

-I am a DevOps Engineer that focuses in DevOps and Cloud Native development.
+I am a DevOps Engineer that focuses on DevOps and Cloud Native development.

 <!--
 **Wilder60/Wilder60** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.